WHATS HOT

 Phenobarbitone: The effects are the same as with barbiturates.

 Phenytoin: This is an anti-epileptic drug.
-If taken during the last few days of pregnancy, the newborn baby may suffer from disorders (hypoprothrombinaemia and hemorrhage).
+If taken during the last few days of pregnancy, the newborn baby may suffer from bleeding disorders (hypoprothrombinaemia and hemorrhage).
 The use of anti-epileptic drugs may cause physical defects in the fetus.

 Prednisolone: This produces the same effects as cortisone.